MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/nf-msinkaut-iinkcursorbuttons-item.md

-### -param Identifier
+### -param Identifier [in]

-TBD
+The zero-based index or BSTR identifier of the <a href="https://msdn.microsoft.com/06b91ab0-b2fb-4a09-8a2b-615da87ec4a2">IInkCursorButton</a> object to get.

+For more information about the VARIANT and BSTR data types, see <a href="https://msdn.microsoft.com/fa43fad9-804c-42d9-9717-6686d5f98ed8">Using the COM Library</a>.

 ### -param Button [out, retval]

 Upon return, contains the <a href="https://msdn.microsoft.com/06b91ab0-b2fb-4a09-8a2b-615da87ec4a2">IInkCursorButton</a> object at the specified index within the <a href="https://msdn.microsoft.com/3f695ab4-8174-402f-b7d6-810f149f5153">IInkCursorButtons</a> collection.

-#### - identifier [in]

-The zero-based index or BSTR identifier of the <a href="https://msdn.microsoft.com/06b91ab0-b2fb-4a09-8a2b-615da87ec4a2">IInkCursorButton</a> object to get.

-For more information about the VARIANT and BSTR data types, see <a href="https://msdn.microsoft.com/fa43fad9-804c-42d9-9717-6686d5f98ed8">Using the COM Library</a>.

 ## -returns